apache/incubator-heron/website/content/docs/operators/heron-cli.md

 See http://heronstreaming.io/docs/getting-started.html on how to use Heron!

-heron.build.version : 0.13.5
-heron.build.time : Wed May 11 23:49:00 PDT 2016
-heron.build.timestamp : 1463035740000
-heron.build.host : mbp-machine
-heron.build.user : userwhobuilt
 ....
 ```

 Alternatively, generate a full [Heron release](../../developers/compiling/compiling) and
-distribute the resulting `heron` binary to all machines used to manage topologies.
+distribute the resulting `heron` CLI to all machines used to manage topologies.

 ### Common CLI Args

 All topology management commands (`submit`, `activate`, `deactivate`,
 `restart`, and `kill`) take the following required arguments:

-* `cluster/[role]/[env]` &mdash; A single argument that contains three parameters:
-`cluster`, `role`, and `env`. `cluster` provides the name of the cluster where
+* `cluster` &mdash; The name of the cluster where the command needs to be executed.

-the command needs to be executed. `role` could represent the user or a group depending
+* `role` &mdash; This represents the user or the group depending on deployment.
-on the deployment.
-If not provided, it defaults to the unix user. `environ` could
+  If not provided, it defaults to the unix user.

-be a tag that contain any additional information, (e.g), a topology can be tagged
+* `env` &mdash; This is a tag for including additional information (e.g) a
-a PROD or DEVEL to indicate whether it is in production or development.
-If `environ`
+   topology can be tagged as PROD or DEVEL to indicate whether it is in production
-is not provided, it is given a value of `default`.
+   or development.
+If `env` is not provided, it is given a value `default`

+`cluster`, `role` and `env` are specified as a single argument in the form of
+`cluster/role/env` (e.g) `local/ads/PROD` to refer the cluster `local` with
+role `ads` and the environment `PROD`.
+If you just want to specify `cluster`, the
+argument will be simply `local`.

 ### Optional CLI Flags